denizw3/100_days_of_python/day-5.md

 Day 5 project: Password Generator

 # this project allows you to generate random passwords with using python's random library. i had difficulty while coding this project but somehow i managed to it after taking some time.
+# In the easy version, the letters, symbols and numbers are given in a sequence. first letters then symbols and then numbers are given.
+# whereas in the hard level; i've made list and in the final step, they are shuffled one more time so they are totally randomly chosen in the hard level.
 # Easy Level
-# In the easy version, the letters, symbols and numbers are given in a sequence.
-# first letters then symbols and then numbers are given.
-# whereas in the hard level; i've made list and in the final step, they are shuffled one more time so they are totally randomly chosen in the hard level.
 ```python
 import random
 from random import shuffle